art_modern: Modernized ART Simulator of Diverse Next-Generation Sequencing Reads

 NOTE In the above example, the actual number of computational threads used in simulation will be 16 (4 MPI processes * 4 threads per process) since we’ve specified --parallel 4.

-The simulator will not be able to support UNIX devices and/or redirections for input/output files.
+• The simulator will not support UNIX devices or input/output file redirection.
 So, even if your input is enormous, you have to write it to a physical file first.
 However, as most HPC clusters use distributed file systems, this should not be a big problem.

-Logging issues: Only log messages from rank 0 process will be printed to standard error.
-Other ranks’ log messages will be written to disk (If environment variable
+• Logging issues: Only log messages from the rank 0 process will be printed to standard error.
+Other ranks’ log messages will be written to disk (If environment variable ART_NO_LOG_DIR is not set) or discarded (If environment variable ART_NO_LOG_DIR is set).

 The art_profile_builder is a new executable designed to replace the old art_profiler_illumina Shell/Perl scripts for building ART-compatible quality profiles.
 It supports input from FASTQ, SAM/BAM, and NCBI SRA (If configured) files.
 The generated files would be compatible with the original ART and art_modern.